Dos & Don’ts

 Exclusions are exceptions that are not covered by the policy.
 Deaths caused by driving while intoxicated and deaths caused by drug overdose are two typical exclusions in AD&D policies.
 Suppose the insured was driving while intoxicated, but the accident that killed her was entirely the other driver’s fault.
 The intoxication played no role.
 Or suppose the insured was killed by an accidental overdose of a prescription medication.

 Depending on the language of your policy, the governing law, and the availability of evidence proving what actually happened, situations like these may well be worth fighting.
-Boston insurance claims attorney Jonathan M. Feigenbaum understands the language of insurance policies, as well as how to successfully file for benefits under ERISA and non-ERISA policies.
+Insurance claims attorney Jonathan M. Feigenbaum understands the language of insurance policies, as well as how to successfully file for benefits under ERISA and non-ERISA policies.
 He can review your policy language in light of the applicable law and evaluate your right to benefits.

 Other reasons for denied claims